Macrometacorp/docs/docs/search/example/patterns.md

   RETURN review.Property_Name
 ```

-This example queries a list of 4,524 reviews that satisfy these criteria.
+The result is a list of 4,524 reviews.

-The following example shows how prefix matching is conducted on multiple attributes.
-In this scenario, we want to find all hotels starting with `The ` and the review titles that start with `Awesome `.
+You can also expand the search to include prefixes for multiple attributes.
+For example, all hotels starting with `The ` and reviews starting with `Awesome `:

 ```sql
 FOR review IN sample1_view1